 Why the future of placemaking is new technology AND old buildings.
 Plus, Andy's Hoyne's top two speakers of 2017.

 If placemaking wants to ensure the best social and economic outcomes, then it must combine old buildings and new technology.
 This was the key message that struck me at the CNU Congress in Seattle back in 2017, where I saw two of the most compelling speakers from a year of conference attendance.

-CNU – Congress for the New – brings together people who want to create vibrant and walkable cities, towns and neighbourhoods where people have choices about how they live, work, shop and get around.
-And this year I was lucky enough to be invited to attend.
+CNU – Congress for the New Urbanism – brings together people who want to create vibrant and walkable cities, towns and neighbourhoods where people have choices about how they live, work, shop and get around.
+And in 2017 I was lucky enough to be invited to attend.

 The two most compelling speakers were Lisa Picard and Stephanie Meeks.
-Picard is President and CEO of Equity Office, who own and run a vast portfolio of Class A office buildings, but she actually has a background in urban design and planning.
-Lisa Picard will also be contributing to Hoyne’s next book, The Place Economy Volume II, which is currently underway.
-Meeks is the CEO and President of the National Trust for Historic Preservation and author of ‘The Past and The Future City’, that looks at how historic preservation is making communities.
+Picard is President and CEO of Equity Office, a company that owns and runs a vast portfolio of Class A office buildings, but she actually has a background in urban design and planning.
+Meeks is the CEO and President of the National Trust for Historic Preservation and author of ‘The Past and The Future City’, which looks at how historic preservation is making communities.
 On the surface, you’d think a developer and a historic conservationist would have very little in common.
 In reality, both their talks addressed the future of our cities, just from opposite ends of the spectrum.

 I came away from the conference certain that cities will see an unprecedented level of change in the coming years.
 Placemaking will have to adapt if it is to survive and thrive in this new environment.
-If we want our cities, towns and suburbs to be successful communities, both socially and economically, then we must ensure we are aware of the new opportunities that technology offers us and the effect that it will have on the topography of our urban environments.
-We must also recognise and protect the value that the past and old buildings bring to communities
+If we want our cities, towns and suburbs to be successful communities, both socially and economically, then we must be aware of the new opportunities that technology offers us and the effect that it will have on the topography of our urban environments.
+We must also recognise and protect the value that the past and old buildings bring to communities.